MuhammadAsimKundi/MuhammadAsimKundi/README.md

 - 📝 Here is the link to my old github account [https://github.com/Muhammad-Asim-Kundi](https://github.com/Muhammad-Asim-Kundi)

-- ⚡ February Goal: **"Inshallah by the end of this february month Ongoing Course would be completed.
-Class44/45"**
+- ⚡ February Goal: **"Inshallah by the end of this february month Ongoing Course would be completed."**

 ---